m-clark/Miscellaneous-R-Code/SC and TR/mixedModels/growth_vs_mixed_sim.md

 ```

 # Summary
 LGC probably should not be run with very few time points, at least for these cluster sizes.
 Both approaches underestimate the random effects variance at these cluster sizes.
-Where there are differences, mixed models tend to have the preferable results.
+Where there are differences which aren't in many of the tested situations, mixed models tend to have the preferable results.

 # Future